1. Home

 We will keep a record of everyone who has permission to see the information, and what information has been shared with them.

 If you give us permission to, we may share information with partners such as the NHS and other local authorities to help to improve services provided to everyone.
-Where information is shared for purposes other than direct provision of services, no sensitive* information will be shared without further consent.
+Where information is shared for purposes other than direct provision of services, no sensitive* information will be shared without consent.

-If you give us permission to, in the interests of your wellbeing, we may share some of your information with other partners and organisations (e.g. NHS, East Sussex Fire and Rescue Services, District and Borough Councils, voluntary organisations, UK power networks) to allow referral for additional or follow up services such as specialist advice, health checks, home fire safety checks or for the purpose of prioritising electricity restoration in the event of a power cut.
-No sensitive information about you will be shared with other organisations without further consent (see below).
+We may share some of your information with other partners and organisations (e.g. NHS, East Sussex Fire and Rescue Services, District and Borough Councils, voluntary organisations, UK power networks) where this falls outside of our duties and powers to provide social care and support.
+This may be to allow referral for additional or follow up services such as specialist advice, health checks, home fire safety checks or for the purpose of prioritising electricity restoration in the event of a power cut.
+No sensitive* information about you will be shared with other organisations without further consent.

 Sensitive information includes the following:

-• the processing of personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership
+- the processing of personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership

-• the processing of genetic data, or of biometric data, for the purpose of uniquely identifying an individual
+- the processing of genetic data, or of biometric data, for the purpose of uniquely identifying an individual

-• the processing of data concerning health
+- the processing of data concerning health

-• the processing of data concerning of individuals sex life or sexual orientation
+- the processing of data concerning of individuals sex life or sexual orientation.

 You can choose someone to take decisions on your behalf if you are unable to do so.
 This is called a ‘Lasting Power of Attorney’.